ARM-software/armnn/README.md

 ### Contributions

-The ArmNN project welcomes contributions.
-Please see the [Contributor Guide](ContributorGuide.md) for more details.
+The Arm NN project welcomes contributions.
+For more details on contributing to Arm NN see the [Contributing page](https://mlplatform.org/contributing/) on the [MLPlatform.org](https://mlplatform.org/) website, or see the [Contributor Guide](ContributorGuide.md).